 When evaluating CSTDs, clinicians and healthcare facilities need to take into consideration several factors to determine which system is right for them.
 As mentioned above, studies have clearly shown that using a CSTD can significantly increase the safety of those tasked with handling hazardous drugs.
 And while these systems provide an enhanced level of protection for all those involved in the safe handling continuum - from preparation, to transportation, to administration, to disposal - the technology is still evolving, and no commercially available CSTD can, at this point in time, claim a 100% elimination of any and all exposure to hazardous drugs, despite their ability to substantially mitigate risk.

-In response to the well-documented risks associated with handling hazardous drugs, ICU Medical has developed the ChemoClave closed system transfer device, the world's only needlefree CSTD for the safe handling of hazardous drugs.
+In response to the well-documented risks associated with handling hazardous drugs, ICU Medical has developed the ChemoClave CSTD, the world's first needlefree CSTD for the safe handling of hazardous drugs.

-ChemoClave CSTDs are comprised of the Genie® needlefree CSTD vial access device, designed with an internal balloon that automatically equalizes drug vial pressure when extracting hazardous medications from vials; a selection of needlefree bag spikes; and primary add-on and administration sets featuring the Spiros ® CSTD male luer.
+The ChemoClave CSTD is comprised of a selection of vial adapters that mechanically prohibit the transfer and escape of environmental contaminants, including the Genie® needlefree CSTD vial access device with an internal balloon that automatically equalizes drug vial pressure when extracting hazardous medications from vials; a selection of needlefree bag spikes; and primary add-on and administration sets featuring the Spiros® CSTD male luer.
 Spiros can be attached to a syringe or the end of an IV set, and automatically self-seals whenever disconnected in order to protect the integrity of the IV fluid container.
 The Spiros can also access the Genie's bonded Clave® needlefree connector.

 ChemoClave CSTD maintains a mechanically and microbiologically closed needlefree system during the preparation of hazardous drugs to help keep you safe and comply with recommended guidelines.